 Mitigating Circumstances.

-The financial impact of corrective measures, if any, which provide safeguards exceeding the minimum requirements of 935 CMR 501.000.
-However, financial impact shall not include any cost associated with loss of economic opportunity due to noncompliance or costs of corrective action necessary to achieve compliance with minimum requirements of 935 CMR 501.000;
+The financial impact of corrective measures, if any, which provide safeguards exceeding the minimum requirements of 935 CMR 501.000: Medical Use of Marijuana.
+However, financial impact shall not include any cost associated with loss of economic opportunity due to noncompliance or costs of corrective action necessary to achieve compliance with minimum requirements of 935 CMR 501.000: Medical Use of Marijuana;

 The Licensee's or Registrant's good faith efforts to avoid a violation;